TeraWulf Inc. (WULF): Does this stock hold the most enticing factor today?

-TeraWulf Inc. (WULF) is priced at $5.98 after the most recent trading session.
-At the very opening of the session, the stock price was $5.70 and reached a high price of $6.06, prior to closing the session it reached the value of $5.68.
-The stock touched a low price of $5.50.Recently in News on April 12, 2022, TeraWulf Inc. Announces Pricing of $20.6 Million Public Offering of Common Stock.
+At the end of the latest market close, TeraWulf Inc. (WULF) was valued at $4.94.
+In that particular session, Stock kicked-off at the price of $5.00 while reaching the peak value of $5.188 and lowest value recorded on the day was $4.50.
+The stock current value is $4.51.Recently in News on April 12, 2022, TeraWulf Inc. Announces Pricing of $20.6 Million Public Offering of Common Stock.
 TeraWulf Inc. (Nasdaq:WULF) (“TeraWulf” or the “Company”) today announced that it priced a public offering of its common stock (the “Offering”) for gross proceeds of approximately $20.6 million, before deducting underwriting discounts and commissions and offering expenses payable by the Company.
 In addition, the Company granted the underwriters a 30-day option to purchase approximately $3.1 million of additional shares of common stock.
 All of the shares in the Offering are being sold by the Company.
 The Company anticipates using the net proceeds from the Offering to build mining operations and establish digital asset infrastructure and for working capital and general corporate purposes.
 The Offering is expected to close on April 14, 2022, subject to customary closing conditions.
 You can read further details here

 TeraWulf Inc. had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $16.80 on 01/03/22, with the lowest value was $4.03 for the same time period, recorded on 03/07/22.